himanshu131098/Authentication-Security/README.md

 It very crucial that the users are authenticated using a proper method and also once logged in the user are able to view the webpage until unless they close logout ( if tabs are closed accidently the data should be retained).
 To do this we use the Passport JS with other packages like sessions, passport-local-mongoose.
 Commit Key : b21c711eeb2621c1c8afb696d242b3bd38304fe7

+## Level-6
+### OAuth
+It always better to for low-tech companies to delegate the password saving business to a giant in the field.That's what OAuth does!
+Sign In with Google or Facebook- these are services by OAuth.
+Commit Key : 0482402fb66a9f81626eb92ffdc2b1a45cbc04ef

+So, this is it.
+All the levels of authentication & security have been implemented.